-- 3.3 PSIAS sets out the requirement for the: - Audit and Risk Manager to prepare a risk-based audit plan which takes into account the Council's strategic objectives, associated risks and the views of senior management and the Committee. - Audit and Risk Manager to review and adjust the plan as necessary in response to changes in the Council's business, risks, operations and priorities. - Audit plan to incorporate or be linked to a strategic or high-level statement of how internal audit will be delivered and developed in accordance with the Internal Audit Charter approved by this committee at its meeting on 24 February 2021 (para.
+- 3.3 PSIAS sets out the requirement for the: - Audit and Risk Manager to prepare a risk-based audit plan which considers the Council's strategic objectives, associated risks and the views of senior management and the Committee. - Audit and Risk Manager to review and adjust the plan as necessary in response to changes in the Council's business, risks, operations and priorities. - Audit plan to incorporate or be linked to a strategic or high-level statement of how internal audit will be delivered and developed in accordance with the Internal Audit Charter approved by this Committee at its meeting on 23 November 2022 (para.
 8 of the minute refers) and how it links to the organisational objectives and priorities.